Intellectual wellness means participating in mentally stimulating and creative activities.

 This can happen in or out of the classroom.
 It is the ability to think critically, reason objectively, and make responsible decisions.
 Intellectual wellness means a life full of learning and being accepting of other perspectives and ideas.
 VCU offers a variety of intellectual wellness resources.

-Human Resources provides employees with a variety of learning and development opportunities for their professional growth and career enhancement throughout the year.
+Learning and Development provides employees with a variety of learning and development opportunities for their professional growth and career enhancement throughout the year.
 Workshops offered include "How To Retire with VRS," "Are You Ready to Buy a Home?," and "Aetna Employee Assistance Program Overview,".
 To learn more about professional development opportunities at VCU, click here.

 Helpful tips for intellectual wellness: